 Wor-Wic Community College requires college readiness competency on the Accuplacer Assessment in reading, writing and math as a condition of enrollment into the SU Bridges Program.
 Your SAT or ACT scores may exempt you from a portion or all parts of the Accuplacer.
 If testing is required, Salisbury University Office of Admissions will communicate the need for testing by US mail.

 - Some students may be exempt from placement tests based on SAT or ACT scores.
-You are exempt from some or all placement testing if you scored a minimum 500 on the critical reading or math sections of the SAT or at least a 21 on the reading, math or writing components of the ACT.
+You are exempt from some or all placement testing if you scored a minimum 480 on the critical reading and 530 on the math sections of the SAT or at least a 21 on the reading, math or writing components of the ACT.

 - SU Bridges has limited enrollment.
 Participation is on a first-come first-served basis.
 It is important that you take the Accuplacer assessment seriously because the three tests will determine your eligibility for the program.
 To learn more about the Accuplacer visit www.accuplacer.org.

 - Salisbury University will be automatically notified of your registration and scores.
 Accuplacer scores are also provided immediately following the completion of the assessment.
 You may accept our offer of admission by paying the $300 non-refundable admissions deposit through your GullNet account.
 This feature will be available 48 hours after passing scores have been earned

 You may take the Next Generation Accuplacer free of charge at Wor-Wic Community College.
 Below is the location and hours of the WWCC testing center.
 No appointment is necessary, but please plan to arrive at least three hours prior to the posted closing time to allow yourself enough time to complete the required section(s).